Stress and Hashimoto’s

 6. Inositol

-The goal here is to support the adrenals as well as the sugar handling issues.
+The goal here is to support the adrenals and the sugar handling issues.

 3. Holy basil leaf extract